ionic-team/capacitor/.github/CONTRIBUTING.md

 # Contributing to Capacitor

-This guide attemps to make it easy for volunteer contributors and the core team to contribute to and publish Capacitor.
+This guide attempts to make it easy for volunteer contributors and the core team to contribute to and publish Capacitor.
 Please let us know if there's something missing!

 ## Directory Structure

 The `ionic-team/capacitor` repo is a monorepo containing all of the standard Capacitor components.
 The current directory structure looks like this:

-* `app-template`: the default app template used during `create`
+* `app-template`: The default app template used during `create`
 * `cli`: Capacitor CLI/Build scripts
 * `core`: Capacitor Core JS library
 * `ios`: Capacitor iOS Runtime